“So who did your psychic paper say you were in order

 being so completely at his mercy as that.
 He could have switched to welding

-mode now and dispatched it for good.
-But killing something that was already
+mode now and dispatched it for good, but killing something that was already

 defeated was worse than killing in the heat of battle.
 He needed a way